chrispenny/silverstripe-dataobject-to-fixture/README.md

 Current state *does* support this, but, again, this is still very early development, so you should be validating everything before you just go right ahead and assume it's perfect.

+## Future features

+- Add the option/ability to store binary files so that they can be restored with the fixture.
+- Move to using ArrayList instead of arrays (probably).
+- Let me know what else you'd like!